Matir/blog/_posts/2014-01-21-ghost-in-the-shellcode-2014.md

 date: 2014-01-21 04:57:33 +0000
 permalink: /2014/01/21/ghost-in-the-shellcode-2014/
 category: Security
+tags:
+  - CTF
+  - Security
+  - Shadow Cats
-tags: CTF,Security,Shadow Cats,Ghost in the Shellcode
+  - Ghost in the Shellcode
 ---
 A quick Ghost in the Shellcode 2014 summary.
 Great CTF, but you better know your binary exploitation.
 I'm pretty happy with the overall 27th finish Shadow Cats managed.
 Here's a summary of our team writeups, the first 3 by me, the last one by Dan.